coinwink/Coinwink/README.md

 To be able to send emails, edit your mail settings in `coinwink_auth_email.php` and `coinwink_auth_email_functions.php` files.

 In Wordpress admin, first activate the Coinwink theme.
 Then create a new empty home page and set it to use "Coinwink - Home" template.
-Set this newly created page as the default homepage in `Settings->Reading`.
+Set this newly created page as the default homepage in "Settings->Reading".

 To be able to use Coinwink with accounts, in your Wordpress admin create two additional pages with permalinks `/account/` and `/changepass/` with "Coinwink - Account" and "Coinwink - Changepass" templates.
 In `/account/` page add the following shortcode: `[custom-register-form]`.
-In Wordpress `Settings->General` check "Anyone can register".
+In Wordpress "Settings->General" check "Anyone can register".
 Then activate "Coinwink Login" plugin.

 Open `backend_email.php` in your browser to get initial data for the app.
 After that, you can open and start using your newly installed Coinwink app.
 <br>